 For many people, the takeaway from these findings is, “I should use alternative indexes, because I can beat the market by a point or two.”
 My reaction is different: I want to know how many investors earned even 9.4%.

 I touched on this idea back in May when I asked why there are countless strategies that beat the market, but so few investors who can make that claim.
-There’s little data on the performance of individual investors, though it’s safe to say only a tiny minority are likely outperform a simple cap-weighted benchmark over any period longer than five years.
+There’s little data on the performance of individual investors, though it’s safe to say only a tiny minority are likely to outperform a simple cap-weighted benchmark over any period longer than five years.
 That’s my biggest concern about being seduced by smart beta: it encourages investors to focus on beating the market even though most can’t even match it.

 The problem is not cap-weighting